Robotic fruit pickers may help orchards with worker shortage

 “I think for the next 10 to 20 years, they will be used by some growers to supplement regular picking crews and to serve as a backstop for picker shortages,” said Mike Gempler of the Washington Growers League in Yakima.
 Reliability and cost will determine if their use expands.

-Republican U.S. Rep. Dan Newhouse, whose family owns a large farming operation in Washington's Yakima Valley, said the industry is deeply interested in alternatives to human labor.
+Republican U.S. Rep. Dan Newhouse, whose family owns a large farming operation in the Yakima Valley, said the industry is deeply interested in alternatives to human labor.

 “We are absolutely looking at ways we can increase our efficiency,” said Newhouse, adding his family’s farm each year employs some 120 farmworkers, many of them picking cherries and nectarines.